angelinahli/visas/README.md

 I'm making this app to satisfy my own desire to explore and tinker with this data in an interactive way.

+### Alpha version notes and to dos

+* Overarching:
+    * Make the app overall easier to use

 ### R Shiny Graph Ideas

 * Summary